 The law protects employees who belong to organized religions such as Christianity, Judaism, Buddhism, Hinduism and Islam, and it also protects employees who have sincerely held religious, ethical or moral beliefs.

-If you believe that your employer may have violated your rights with respect to your religion, please contact a religion discrimination attorney at The Weiner Law Firm LLC to discuss your rights.
+If you believe that your employer may have violated your rights with respect to your religion, please contact a religion discrimination attorney at Weiner & Sand LLC to discuss your rights.